epochpic/epochpic.github.io/content/documentation/input_deck/Input_deck_control.md

 - `field_order` - Order of the finite difference scheme used for solving Maxwell's equations.
 Can be 2, 4 or 6.
 If not specified, the default is to use a second order scheme.
-- Choose a Maxwell solver scheme with an extended stencil.
+- `maxwell_solver` - Choose a Maxwell solver scheme with an extended stencil.
 This option is only active if field_order is set to 2.
 Possible options are "yee", "lehe_{x,y,z}", "pukhov", "cowan" and since v4.12 "custom".
 Note that not all options are available in 1d and 2d.
 The default is "yee" which